eformsignen/developers/help/eformsign_embedding_en.rst

             "type": "01",
-            "access_token": "", // refer to openAPI accessToken for information on entering access tokens "refresh_token": "", // refer to openAPI accessToken for information on entering refresh tokens "external_token": "", // refer to openAPI accessToken for information on entering external tokens used at the external recipient step
+            "access_token": "", // refer to openAPI accessToken for information on entering access tokens "refresh_token": "", // refer to openAPI accessToken for information on entering refresh tokens "external_token": "", // refer to openAPI accessToken for information on entering external tokens used in the external recipient step
             "external_user_info": {
-                "name": "" // enter the external recipient name at the external recipient step }
+                "name": "" // enter the external recipient name in the external recipient step }
         },
         "mode": {